GongT/baobao/@idlebox/state/etc/state.api.md

     reply: false;
 }

-// Warning: (ae-missing-release-tag) "isDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isDataMessage(v: IMessage): v is IDataMessage;

 // Warning: (ae-forgotten-export) The symbol "IDisposeMessage" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "isDisposeMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isDisposeMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isDisposeMessage(v: IMessage): v is IDisposeMessage;

-// Warning: (ae-missing-release-tag) "isEventMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isEventMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isEventMessage(v: IMessage): v is IEventMessage;

-// Warning: (ae-missing-release-tag) "isSubscribeAfterMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSubscribeAfterMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isSubscribeAfterMessage(v: IMessage): v is ISubscribeAfterMessage;

-// Warning: (ae-missing-release-tag) "isSubscribeMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isSubscribeMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isSubscribeMessage(v: IMessage): v is ISubscribeMessage;

-// Warning: (ae-missing-release-tag) "ISubscribeAfterMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ISubscribeAfterMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ISubscribeAfterMessage {